GreptimeTeam/docs/docs/nightly/en/user-guide/operations/deploy-on-kubernetes/destroy-cluster.md

 # Destroy the Cluster

-This guide outlines the steps to delete all resources previously created as per documentation.
+This guide will remove all resources created by the documentation in this Deploy on Kubernetes chapter.

 ## Uninstall the GreptimeDB Operator